-Instead of arguing about the validity of patents, i prefer to instead write about them, the business approaches behind them and the technology to learn as much as possible from them.
+Instead of arguing about the validity of patents, I prefer to instead write about them, the business approaches behind them and the technology behind them to learn as much as possible from them.
 Just because a search engine has a patent on an invention doesn’t mean that they are currently using it.
-The search engine may have technical or business reasons why they aren’t, or have decided to follow a different approach.
+The search engine may have technical or business reasons why they may not be or have decided to follow a different approach.
 But a patent is a clear signal that engineer at a search engine have researched a topic, and search engineers and lawyers work together to protect their intellectual property, and to exclude others from using the processes described in those patents.

 What is SEO?